hyakuhei/OSSG-Security-Practices/parameterize_database_queries.md

 Parameterize Database Queries
 =====================

-Often we write code that interacts with a database using parameters provided by the applications users.
-These parameters might be credentials, resource identifiers, or any other user-supplied data.
+Often we write code that interacts with a database using parameters provided by the application's users.
+These parameters include credentials, resource identifiers and other user-supplied data.

-Care must be taken when dynamically creating database queries so they cannot be subverted by user crafted malicious input.
-These inputs are referred to as SQL injections.
-SQL injections work because the user input changes the logic of the SQL query, which results in behavior not intended by the application developer.
+Care must be taken when dynamically creating database queries to prevent them being subverted by user supplied malicious input, this is generally referred to as SQL injection (SQLi).
+SQL injection works because the user input changes the logic of the SQL query, resulting in behaviour that is not intended by the application developer.

-The results of a successful SQL injection attack can include disclosure of sensitive information (such as user passwords), modification or deletion of important data, and gaining execution privileges (which allows an attacker to run arbitrary commands on the database server).
+The results of a successful SQL injection attack can include disclosure of sensitive information such as user passwords, modification or deletion of data, and gaining execution privileges, which would allow an attacker to run arbitrary commands on the database server.

 SQL injection can typically be mitigated by using some combination of [prepared statements](https://www.owasp.org/index.php/SQL_Injection_Prevention_Cheat_Sheet#Defense_Option_1:_Prepared_Statements_.28Parameterized_Queries.29)